Chart Color Schemes

 Cultural Diversity

-South Perth - Kensington was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in South Perth - Kensington was found to be above average when compared nationally for a number of language and cultural background related metrics

-South Perth-Kensington has a higher cultural diversity than most local areas, with 18.2% of its residents speaking a language other than English at home and 35.7% born overseas.
-Christianity is the predominant religion in South Perth-Kensington, making up 46.0% of the population.
+South Perth-Kensington has a higher cultural diversity compared to most local areas, with 18.2% of its residents speaking a language other than English at home and 35.7% born overseas.
+Christianity is the predominant religion in South Perth-Kensington, accounting for 46.0% of the population.
 Notably, Judaism is overrepresented in South Perth-Kensington compared to Greater Perth, comprising 0.4% versus 0.2%.

 Frequently Asked Questions - Diversity